DIY Pok�ball Bath Bomb: Expert Pok�mon Craft Tutorial

 Separating mixture into 3 bowls

-• In one of the larger bowls, add and mix in the red dye until you've reached the color you like.
-(This is when you can put on the latex gloves and mix it with your hands)
+• In one of the larger bowls, add red dye until you've reached the color you like.

 Adding red dye